offbynull/coroutines/README.md

 </dependency>
 ```

-Then, add the plugin so that your classes get instrumented when you build.
+Then, add the Maven plugin so that your classes get instrumented when you build.
 ```xml
 <plugin>
     <groupId>com.offbynull.coroutines</groupId>